Millions skipped church during pandemic. Will they return? - WTMJ

 Afterward, people began removing some of the church’s contents, including religious paintings, some furniture, and other items.

-Grant said many hope the building will come alive again with a new congregation: “We have to be positive — and pray.”
+Grant said some hope the building will come alive again with a new congregation: “We have to be positive — and pray.”

 Associated Press writers Mariam Fam in Winter Park, Florida, Luis Andres Henao in New York and Hannah Fingerhut in Washington contributed to this report.